-How successful a credit union is at making money has an effect on its long-term survivability.
-Earnings can be retained by the credit union, expanding its capital buffer, or be used to deal with problematic loans, likely making the credit union better able to withstand financial shocks.
-Obviously, credit unions that are losing money are less able to do those things.
+How successful a credit union is at making money has an effect on its safety and soundness.
+Earnings can be retained by the credit union, boosting its capital cushion, or be used to address problematic loans, potentially making the credit union better able to withstand economic shocks.
+Conversely, losses diminish a credit union's ability to do those things.

 On Bankrate's test of earnings, U.S. EAGLE scored 14 out of a possible 30, better than the national average of 10.11.

 The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, suggesting that it's running ahead of its peers in this area.